An image of a zucchini wearing sunglasses and a moustach with a sign that says "You've been zucchini'd!"

 $56 per ticket if purchasing 3 or more tickets.
 Read More

-Fresh pasta and sauces… Learn these and become a food hero to those you feed.
-You can bring your own favorite wine to enjoy as you learn how to make pastas.
-Create ravioli, gnocchi, tortellini, linguini and more.
+Fresh pasta and sauce… Learn these and become a food hero to those you feed.
+You can bring your own favorite wine to enjoy as you learn how to make sheeted pastas.
+Create egg noodles, spaghetti, pappardelle, linguini or tagliatelle.
 The class will be different each time, so you can keep coming back!
-One time make egg noodles and ravioli with alfredo and marinara; the next linguini and gnocchi with lemon cream sauce and a parsley-pistachio pesto, another time it’ll be fettuccini and tortellini with a mushroom Bolognese and brown gravy.
-If you are the first to book this class, you can request specific pastas; and they don’t have to be the pairs listed together above.
+One time make egg noodles and chicken soup; next, spaghetti and marinara; the next linguini with alfredo, or maybe it will be linguini with creamy garlic and wine sauce or a parsley-pistachio pesto, another time it’ll be a tagliatelle with a classic bolognese or vodka sauce.
+If you are the first to book this class, you can request specific pasta; and they don’t have to be the pairs listed together above.
 Spread the word and let’s have a pasta party!

-You will make two types of pasta and two sauces…AND see how easy it is to make again in your kitchen!
+You will make one type of pasta and one sauce…AND see how easy it is to make again in your kitchen!

 Ravioli